-2. Definition of "Related Persons"

-The following relationships are sufficiently immediate to invoke the prohibitions against concurrent service of related persons:

-Parent and child

-Brothers and sisters

-Grandparent and grandchild

-Aunt and/or uncle and niece and/or nephew

-First cousins

-Step-parent and step-child

-Step-brothers and step-sisters

-Husband and wife

-Parents-in-law and children-in-law

-Brothers-in-law and sisters-in-law

-Guardian and ward

-Persons engaged in amorous relationships; an amorous relationship exists when, without the benefit of marriage, two persons voluntarily have a sexual union or are engaged in a romantic courtship (e.g., dating or engaged to be married) that may or may not have been consummated sexually.

-3. Effective Date

-The provisions of this policy shall be applicable prospectively only, with reference to appointments made after the adoption date of the policy.
+Related persons working on the same sponsored research project must disclose the existence of their relationship to their Department Head(s) and Conflict of Interest Officer prior to proposal submission or whenever there is a change in status that would result in related persons working on the same project.

-4. Employees Subject to the State Personnel Act
+IV.
+Employees Subject to the State Human Resources Act

-With respect to University employees who are subject to the State Personnel Act, applicable restrictions concerning the concurrent service of related persons shall be those adopted by the State Personnel Board.
+With respect to University employees who are subject to the State Human Resources Act, applicable restrictions concerning the concurrent service of related persons shall be those adopted by the State Human Resources Commission.

-5. Reporting
+V. Reporting

-Each Chancellor shall report annually to the Board of Trustees, at the regular meeting falling closest to the date of commencement, concerning all specific cases during the preceding year in which the terms of this policy were applied.
+The Chancellor shall report annually to the Board of Trustees, at the regular meeting falling closest to the date of commencement, concerning all specific cases during the preceding year in which the terms of this Policy were applied.

 Revision History: